jeromecoupe/sassgrids/readme.md

 Grid modules have a default width of 100%.
 The %span-full class is also available should you need a grid module to span the full width of your grid at any given breakpoint

 	%{$namespace}-span-full

+### Using defined breakpoints and media-queries in your SCSS

+Obviously, you can also use defined breakpoints and media-queries in your SCSS files for something else than layout / grids

+	body
+	{
+		background:#fff;
+		@include mq(large)
+		{
+			background:#ccc;
+		}
+	}

 # References